jawhiteley/mu_card_dividers_resize/README.md

 ## Set Parameters

-These can all be set in the R Markdown file for 1-step execution.
+These can all be set in the header of the R Markdown file for 1-step execution (under `params:`).
 Any required in the R script have definitions there, too, if you want to run it independently.

 * `pdf_file`: Name of input pdf file (or path relative to working directory)
   + I usually copy the pdf file I'm working on into this folder, to make it easier to find within R.  The paths currently assume that's where it will be.
+* `extract_images`: run the R script to extract images from the pdf all in 1 step?
+  + set to `TRUE` if the script hasn't been run, to extract images from the input pdf.
+  + set to `FALSE` to save time if it was already run.
-* Dimensions of dividers in output: `\DivWidth`, `\DivHeight`, and `\fboxrule` (border thickness)
+* Dimensions of dividers in output: `div_height`, `div_width`, and `border` (border thickness)
-  + Specified in a LaTeX block {=latex} in the R Markdown file.
   + The originals are "3.620 inches wide and 2.613 inches tall" (according to Spiffworld's comment [here](https://boardgamegeek.com/filepage/228893/horizontal-card-dividers-x-men)), though I'm not sure if that includes the borders or not.
 That's about **9.2 cm** wide, and **6.6 cm** tall.

 In practice, I found 7 cm (2.76 inches) is the minimum height to be readable above sleeved cards, and still fit resonably in the inserts from [TinkeringPaws](https://www.etsy.com/ca/listing/997029350/marvel-united-board-game-insert).
 The core box only allows for 6.8 cm clearance, but they fit at a slight angle, which also leaves a little extra space to be able to easily take cards out from between dividers.
 The current settings might be a bit taller than 7 cm (I can always cut them a bit shorter than printed).
 The beauty of this system is that they can be resized to whatever height you prefer.